 Clutter also has a measurable effect on our mental health.
 Clutter can make us feel stressed, anxious, and depressed.
 A research paper in 2009 found that the levels of the stress hormone cortisol were higher in those whose home environment was cluttered.
 That shows that clutter stresses your body out, even if you know it or not!

 Your Messy Dorm Room Affects Your Body

-When you have too much of that stress hormone we mentioned earlier, there are so many negative physical effects.
-One of the more immediate side effects of that stress is rapid weight gain.
+When you have too much cortisol, there are many negative physical effects, too.
+One of the more immediate side effects of that stress hormone is rapid weight gain.
 Not only that but there is also a link between clutter and poor eating choices.
 People with extremely cluttered homes are 77% more likely to be overweight and twice as likely to snack unnecessarily.

 Now that we’ve let you in on just how bad a messy dorm room is for you, it’s time to consider how to clean a dorm room.
-Like we said before, there’s no shame in having a messy space every once in a while.
+There’s no shame in having a messy space every once in a while.
 You just need to be able to know how to clean it when it does get a little out-of-hand.
 Here’s how to tackle your cleaning plan: